 This course broadened my knowledge in all areas.
 It taught me how to look after myself as a performer and provided the space, time, advice and support I needed to experiment with my art.Michaela

-Our course lets you study Dance alongside another subject, so you can develop your own unique portfolio of skills and interests.
+Our course enables you to study Dance alongside another subject, so you can develop your own unique portfolio of skills and interests.

 You’ll spend most of your time in the dance studios where you’ll be supported by passionate and experienced tutors.
-You’ll be challenged to develop creatively as a dancer and as a choreographer.
+You’ll be challenged to develop technically and creatively as a dancer and as a performer and choreographer.

-You’ll take part in a range of technique classes, study dance from a historical, social and political viewpoint, and consider different ways of making work.
+You’ll take part in a range of technique classes, study dance from a historical, social and political viewpoint, and engage in performance and choreography projects.